 Another pro backpack reason.
 If you do find yourself in a confined space with your nose constantly in someones armpit, it is a lot easier to control your luggage when it’s strapped to your back rather than dealing with a suitcase that has supermarket trolley wheels and keeps crashing into the ankles of the 60 year old granny in front of you, who you then end up sitting next to on the 12 hour plane flight!

 Different things work for different people, some prefer the suitcase on wheels, some prefer the backpack and some prefer to have a boyfriend who carries your bag for you (I call these people smart).
-However, for any potential backpacker, choosing the right backpack or bag for you is important and for anyone who is still figuring it out here are some tips to consider.
+However choosing the right bag, backpack or suitcase for you is important and for anyone who is still figuring it out here are some things to consider.

-Quality – I am speaking from experience when I say there is nothing worse than your bag breaking halfway through a trip.
+I am speaking from experience when I say there is nothing worse than your bag breaking halfway through a trip.
 Sometimes you are unsure where your journey will take you and you, and your bag, need to be prepared.
 Ensuring that you have a bag which will withstand all sorts of activities and terrain is vital.
-I know sometimes parting with money for a bag can be difficult before your trip but it will be worth it in the long run.
+I know sometimes parting with money can be difficult before your trip but it will be worth it in the long run.

 Last but not least, take a bag that suits you.
 It should be one you love looking at and want to take with you everywhere and feels comfortable.